 Pros and cons of international schools in Germany

-An international school can be a good option if:
+An international school can be a good option if you:

-- you are not planning on staying in Germany long-term;
+- are not planning on staying in Germany long-term;

-- you have an older child who is halfway through their education;
+- have an older child who is halfway through their education;

-- you can afford the fees or have a relocation package that covers education costs.
+- can afford the fees or have a relocation package that covers education costs.

 Usually the curriculum will include more extra-curricular activities than German state schools.
 In private schools the school day can be longer which may fit better with the family lifestyle.
 International schools accept students from all over the world – one of the oldest, the Frankfurt International School has more than 50 nationalities – so students will benefit from the exposure to many different cultures as well as German.
 However, this means that there may be less integration into German society.